kellyhuang-gis/traffic-noise-estimation/README.md

 # traffic-noise-estimation
-Code associate to the manuscript "Estimating Urban Traffic Noise Levels from Street View Imagery"
+Code associate to the manuscript "collect real-time traffic congestion data from Baidu's road network using web scraping techniques."
 we propose a computational framework to estimate traffic noise using street view images(SVIs) and deep learning approaches based on real-world measurement.
 The proposed model can achieve end-to-end output from SVIs to road traffic noise (sound perception in decibel levels)
 ## Eequirements
 The python version used was **Python 3.9.7**, The requirements to execute the code is in the file **requirements.txt**